 There are a few ways to handle assumptions about a toddler’s age that may not be strictly true.

 - Acknowledge the situation: At other times, you may get looks or even comments you don’t care for, and may choose to respond.
-For example, if someone says something about Baby being “a little old” for that pacifier, you may decide to respond briefly with her actual age.
+For example, if someone says something about Baby being “a little old” for that pacifier, you may decide to respond briefly with their actual age.